 6. Incorporate old & new.

-Designer Heather Smith created abundant charm in her daughter's nursery with this antique stroller & chandelier.
+Designer Heather Smith created abundant charm in her daughter's nursery with this antique stroller & chandelier.7.
+We like how Designer Heather Smith added a Dutch door to her son's bedroom.

 This allows you to always hear your child playing.
 (Look to left of photo.)